 BFC 219 Consumer and 3 hrs.
 Commercial Credit (3-0)

 Emphasizes the practical aspects of both consumer and commercial credit management.
-Presents techniques of lending such as credit verification, secured and unsecured lending, slow loans, and workouts.
+Presents techniques of lending such as credit verification, secured and unsecured lending, slow loans and workouts.

-BFC 220 Bank Management (3-0)
+BFC 220 Human Resource 3 hrs.
+Management in Banking (3-0)